Kia0615/sys6018-competition-house-prices/README.md

 Our Kaggle team name is "competition1-5".
 And our best score acheived was 0.15585.

 # Team roles:
-Kia Duan: Github coordinator; Responsible partly for parametric model building and cross-validation
+Kia Duan: Github coordinator; Responsible partly for parametric model building

 JB Park: Responsible for data exploration